Hand Hygiene Compliance

 Joint Commission: Citing of Hand Hygiene Noncompliance

 You may have seen a recent update from The Joint Commission regarding citations for noncompliance with hand hygiene standards.
-The update reads: Effective January 1, 2018, for all accreditation programs, any observation by surveyors of individual failure to perform hand hygiene in the process of direct patient care will be cited as a deficiency […]
+The update reads: Effective January 1, 2018, for all accreditation programs, any observation by surveyors of individual failure to perform hand hygiene in the process of direct patient care will be cited as a deficiency resulting […]

 Measuring Hand Hygiene Compliance: Direct Observation vs. Electronic Monitoring